“In the 1920s, it owned & operated 58 woolen mills across New England controlling 20% of the country’s woolen production.”

 *

-The white building replaced by the new Boiler Room was moved further up Main Street.
-It had been home to several business going back before 1860 including George W. Furbush’s jewelry store in the late 1890s.
+The white building replaced by the new Boiler Room was moved further up Main Street to a lot owned by the American Woolen Company.
+The building had been home to several business going back before 1860 including George W. Furbush’s jewelry store in the late 1890s.
 The house and new property would be sold at the Great Auction of 1932 to Alton Leadbetter.
 It was purchased by Albert Deering, Jr by 1943 and later became the home of his son, Maynard Deering, Sr.

 Former G. W. Furbush Jewelry Store moved further up Main Street – 2009